Nuri Boytorun

 Nurettin "Nuri" Boytorun (28 March 1908 – 28 November 1988) was a Turkish Olympian sport wrestler, trainer and technical director.
 He competed in the Middleweight division of Greco-Roman category at the 1928 and 1936 Summer Olympics.

 He was born in Istanbul, Ottoman Empire.
 He was the Balkan champion four times in a row.
-Nuri Boytorun was Turkey's flag bearer at the 1936 Summer Olympics.

 After retiring from active sports, he served as the trainer of the Turkish national team.
 Nuri Boytorun instructed wrestlers such as Yaşar Doğu, Celal Atik, Gazanfer Bilge and Ahmet Kireççi, among others.
 He was technical director of the national team, which participated at the Olympics in 1948, 1952 and 1956.

 Accepting an offer, he emigrated to Italy, and served as the technical director of the Italian national Greco-Roman wrestling team.

-Boytorun died on November 28, 1988.
-He was succeeded by his wife Süheyla and two sons Haluk and Hamdi.
+Boytorun died on November 28, 1988 in Istanbul.
+He was succeeded by his wife Süheyla and two sons Sinan and Hamdi.